monsieurbadia/w2gl.js/README.md

 # w2gl.js [![NPM Package][npm]][npm-url] [![Build Size][build-size]][build-size-url] [![NPM Downloads][npm-downloads]][npmtrends-url] [![Dev Dependencies][dev-dependencies]][dev-dependencies-url]

-> A **WebGL** micro-library based on [three.js](https://threejs.org) that will helping you initialize your  3D scene more quickly.
+> A **WebGL** micro-library based on [three.js](https://threejs.org) that will helping you initialize your shader scene more quickly.

 ## Problem❓

 *to create a scene a director cut need 3 things : a scene, a camera and a monitor. it's the same in the shader universe. but using the **WebGL API** natively is not easy to use or to maintain a clean code.
 Some libraries already resolve this issue.
 Thank God !
-Even if now it's more simple to create a shaders in **WebGL.** We still have to create declare several instructions manually before playing with shaders. it can be annoying when like me you like to play with the **WebGL** technology*
+Even if now it's more simple to create a shaders in **WebGL.** We still have to create declare several instructions manually before playing with shaders. it can be annoying when like me you like to play with the **WebGL** technology.*

 ### three.js